wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 Over the course of this meal, we hope to give you gastronomic symbols to remember two key facets of the transformation we need – __decreasing the footprint of what we eat__, and __decreasing the footprint of what we don’t eat__.

-It turns out that those are two of the best means that we have to combat climate change!
+It turns out that these are two of the best means that we have to combat climate change!
 [Project Drawdown](https://drawdown.org/){:target="_blank"}, a non-profit that indexes climate solutions, lists among our highest leverage solutions "reduced food waste" and "plant-rich diets".

 <img src="/blog/images/climatarian/drawdown.png" />